-The New School is a centre of excellence for training and research in existential psychotherapy, counselling psychology and coaching.
+The New School is a centre of excellence for training and research in existential psychotherapy, counselling psychology, pastoral care, autism, diversity and coaching.
 It has attracted many experienced and creative teachers and trainers as well as numerous research supervisors with a record of original research publications in the field.

 It was founded and established by Prof. Emmy van Deurzen, an international authority on existential therapy, psychologist, philosopher and author of many seminal texts in the field, together with Prof. Digby Tantam, an eminent psychotherapist, philosopher, researcher and influential author in the field of autism.
 Emmy previously founded the School of Psychotherapy at Regent’s College as well as the Society for Existential Analysis and ensured that the New School courses would be deeply rooted in the tradition of continental philosophy.

 NSPC offers joint psychotherapy and counselling psychology doctoral programmes with Middlesex University with the option of post-graduate diploma and masters exits.
-It also offers a masters’ course in existential coaching, two online MSc programmes, a foundation course, short courses, one day workshops and numerous introductory courses.
-It has a unique online programme, the septimus courses, which are integrated with the doctoral programme, or can be taken as stand-alone modules.
+It also offers masters’ courses in existential coaching, pastoral care and a further three online masters programmes, in psychotherapy studies, autism and diversity.
+These masters programmes can also be taken at post-graduate certificate and diploma level.

 It is a unique and dynamic institution, which affords its students the opportunity to pursue their personal and professional interests and establish their chosen careers through theoretical and skills training, alongside supported placements and research.
 NSPC students tend to be mature, self-reflective, highly motivated and committed individuals who come from many different cultures and backgrounds and have a strong capacity for independent study and learning.

 We have been fortunate to have a dedicated team of existential therapists, theoreticians, and administrative staff who have made it what it is today.